ToxikkModdingTeam/MutatH0r/readme.md

 <a name="ComboGib"/>
 ComboGib
 ---
-Stingray bounces players with either primary or secondary fire and tags them to be killed with the other fire mode.
+Stingray bounces players with either primary or secondary fire and tags them to be killed with the other.
-<br>After 2 seconds or when a player touches the ground he becomes untagged again, so they can only be killed mid-air.
+After 2 seconds or when a player touches the ground he becomes untagged again.
-<br>Players get a green tag when they are hit with the beam.
+Players get a green tag when they are hit with the beam.
 They can then be killed with a plasma ball.
-<br>Players get a yellow tag then when they are hit with 2 balls.
+Players get a yellow tag then when they are hit with 2 balls.
 They can then be killed with a beam.
-<br>In SquadAssault you can untag your team mates with the shot that would normally kill them (green: ball, yellow: beam).
+In SquadAssault you can untag your team mates with the shot that would normally kill them.

 <a name="Roq3t"/>
 Roq3t
 ---
 Direct rocket hits deal 120 damage, but any splash is reduced to 0.5x regular.
 Knockback is increased to 1.5x and self-damage is disabled.
 All of that can be configured individually in the INI.

 <a name="SuperStingray"/>
 SuperStingray
 ---
-Stingray plasma ball is reduced to 10 dmg/hit (from 35) but it has splash damage and knockback.
+Stingray plasma ball is reduced to 15 dmg/hit (from 35) but it has splash damage and knockback.
 This allows you to climb up walls!